Alkaline (musician): Philanthropy

 In May 2014, Alkaline donated $200,000 JMD each to two financially impoverished female cancer patients in Jamaica to further progress their treatments from the tumorous disease.

 In March 2020 During the COVID-19 pandemic, Alkaline and New Era Productions team donated cleaning agents and disinfectant to the Maxfield Park Children's Home in Kingston, Jamaica.

 On 23 June 2022 Alkaline and New Era Productions donated $1 million JMD to the Jamaica Society for the blind at the media launch for the second staging of the New Rules Festival in Kingston, Jamaica.

 On 24 June 2025 Alkaline and his New Era Production team partnered with the Ministry of Agriculture and Fisheries to create a workshop with the Jamaica 4-H Clubs in Trelawny attracting more young people to agriculture and making an innovative approach to youth engagement.

+In December 2025 Earlan assembled the Alkaline Foundation with the pursuit to help Hurricane Melissa victims with relief packages in the parishes of Westmoreland and Trelawny.

 Controversies

-Corneal Tattoo
+Scleral tattooing

 Alkaline in 2014 performing live at the Grugahalle arena in Essen, Germany.

 When Alkaline first appeared on the Jamaican dancehall scene in 2013 he became known for his distinctive look and style, with the bleached skin and blond dreadlocks but the most controversial was his alleged tattooed eyes, which prompted others to follow suit.
-He caused quite the stir as he claimed to have Corneal tattooing in his eyeballs.
+He caused quite the stir as he claimed to have Scleral tattooing in his eyeballs.
 Lauded as a publicity stunt by the Jamaican public, Alkaline received much backlash for the controversial move but also gained a heavy music following.
 An ongoing theme in much of his breakout music was the year "2016", which generated much intrigue as he never explicitly stated the year's meaning or significance.
-He would keep up the charade for about 3 years, until he finally revealed the "tattoos" to be nothing more than a stunt.
-As the Jamaican public ushered in the year of 2016.
-He soon revealed that the significance of 2016 lay in the fact that he was giving himself until that year to have his music speak for itself and no longer require publicity stunts for any form of media coverage.
-This prompted the release of his debut album, New Level Unlocked.
+He would keep up the charade for about 3 years, until he finally revealed the "tattoos" to be nothing more than lenses.
+As the Jamaican public ushered in the year of 2016, this prompted the release of his debut album, New Level Unlocked.
 He has since halted wearing the black scleral lens that would cover his cornea.

 On May 14, 2025, Alkaline made an appearance on BET UK for an interview, appearing back on scene with his infamous scleral lenses which he hasn't worn for a decade, once again creating a controversial buzz in the media.
 In a sit-down interview with Nationwide 90FM on July 2, 2025, He explained that the image was made for public relations and an expression of himself as an entertainer.